 - Pitting one parent against the other – This is one of the most ingenious manipulation techniques of children.
 If your child can’t get what they want from you, they will turn to their dad or someone else who will surely give them what they want.
 They will even use fake tears to get you to agree to what they want.
 Tsk, tsk.

-- Big deal – One of the signs your child is already manipulating you is through by making a big deal out of minor issues, like what to wear, what should they eat, when brushing their teeth, and even in the time that they should sleep.
+- Big deal – One of the signs your child is already manipulating you is making a big deal out of minor issues, like what to wear, what should they eat, when brushing their teeth, and even the time that they should sleep.
 If your child is making a big fuss over these things, then they are trying to exert control over you.
 They will insist on what they want until it wears you down and give up on your own.

 - Naughty on purpose – Being naughty on purpose is one way to manipulate you or get your attention.
 Your child probably knows what he is doing is playful, and if you disagree on what they want, they will do it again and again to keep your blood boiling.